Our Governing Body and Committees

 Start date 01/09/2022

-I started working at Clover Hill in 2001 and have worked across both key stages and in a variety of roles – teacher, subject leader, senior leader, Deputy Head and now share the very privileged role of Headteacher with Miss Hall.
-I teach two days a week in Year 5 and Year 6 which I love and try to spend as much time as possible in classrooms working with children throughout the school.
+I started working at Clover Hill in 2001 and have worked across both key stages and in a variety of roles – teacher, subject leader, senior leader, Deputy Head and now hold the very privileged role of Headteacher.
+I teach one morning a week in Year 6 which I love and try to spend as much time as possible in classrooms working with children throughout the school.
 My own children attended Clover Hill and this school has become very much part of who I am.

 Miss F Robson